-Disaster assistance leads to a larger reduction in credit card debt for less credit-constrained tornado victims.
+Disaster assistance leads to a larger reduction in credit card and home debt for less credit-constrained tornado victims.
 Individuals in severely damaged blocks who have high available credit at the time of the tornado reduce their quarterly credit card debt by \$904 (calculated as the product of -\$226 and EF damage level 4).
 We estimate an economically small decrease of \$8 for those with low available credit.
 The coefficients are statistically different at the <0.001 probability level.
+There is an increase in auto debt only for credit-constrained individuals.